| (ARA) - We all know home improvement is a hot trend. But did you know that

 three-quarters (71 percent) of them own their own power tools and know how to

+use them.
 "There's such a rush of adrenaline when working with power tools,"

 says Jackson.
 "Women are experiencing that rush along with a major sense

+of accomplishment and pride in what they can create."
 Jackson offers the following advice to women who are interested in getting

-Ask Questions - Asking questions of advanced woodworkers and woodworking
+started in woodworking: Ask Questions - Asking questions of advanced woodworkers and woodworking

 or home improvement store employees is one of the best ways to gain insight,

+knowledge and know-how into the art and craft of woodworking.
 Take a Class - Many schools and woodworking retailers, Rockler Woodworking

 and Hardware among them, offer classes for beginning woodworkers as well as